harmenhilversalten/bomberman-rust-tournament/Docs/examples/README.md

-`services` expose traits and basic implementations. `providers` offer external data, while `processors` combine these pieces into higher level logic.
+`services` expose traits and basic implementations. `providers` offer external data, while `processors` combine these pieces into higher level logic. `adapters` translate between interfaces.
 Models and helper functions can be added as needed.
 This layout keeps units small and straightforward to test.

 Run the tests with: